cdoorenweerd/PyCOIStats/README.md

 Are considered 'identical' haplotypes (or you might say 'compatible' or 'non-unique').

+This also affects the pairwise distance estimates.
+Assume for example the following two sequences:

+CGTAATNN
+GGTAATGC

+Most other software counts 1 difference in 8 bases: 12.5% difference.
+PyCOIStats counts 1 difference in 6 bases (ignoring the N's and not counting them towards compared strand length): 16.7% difference

+Ideally, when COI data is of extremely high quality and all sequences are of equal length and have no ambiguous bases, this would not make a difference.
+However, practice is that missing or ambiguous data is common and should be interpreted correctly.

 ### Computational demand

 The scripts compare all sequences in a pairwise fashion, so the computational time increases exponentially with more sequences.
-However, it should be able to handle ~5,000 sequences in a couple of hours on most desktop machines, for larger datasets a cluster is advisable.
+However, it should be able to handle ~5,000 sequences in a couple of hours on most desktop machines, for larger datasets a computing cluster is advisable.

 ### Fasta input format